-Metra still is committed to peak period service for downtown work trips, but we must also adapt to changes in rider behavior and demand.
+Metra is still committed to peak period service for downtown work trips, but we must also adapt to changes in rider behavior and demand.
 We plan to do this by moving toward a "regional rail" service model.
-Metra will provide service at more frequent intervals throughout the day for non-work trips, and we will also explore expanding Metra's footprint in the region and state to serve new markets and destinations.
-This change in our service model will allow more trips to be taken by transit, thereby reducing greenhouse gas emissions, and contributing to the fight against climate change.
-The following vision statement will guide Metra's work for the next five years:
+Metra will provide service at more frequent intervals throughout the day for all trip types, and we will also explore targeted opportunities within the region to serve new, underserved ridership markets and destinations.